Analysis of Keysight Technologies Inc. (NYSE:KEYS): Selected Notes - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 12 analysts.
+The firm’s stock currently is rated by 12 analysts.
 On average, analysts expect EPS of $1.79 for the current quarter, with a high estimate of $1.86 and a low estimate of $1.76, while EPS last year was $1.54.
 The consensus estimate for the next quarter is $1.9, with high estimates of $1.99 and low estimates of $1.85.

 Analysts are recommending an EPS of between $7.32 and $7.08 for the fiscal current year, implying an average EPS of $7.16.
 EPS for the following year is $7.78, with 14 analysts recommending between $8.29 and $7.4.